plasmadlt/plasma-finance-token-list/README.md

  "logoURI": "https://raw.githubusercontent.com/plasmadlt/token-list/master/assets/0x054d64b73d3d8a21af3d764efd76bcaa774f3bb2.png"
 },
 ```
-*Please use "chainId": 1 for Ethereum Mainnnet and "chainId": 137 for Polygon Mainnet*
+*Please use "chainId": 1 for Ethereum Mainnnet and "chainId": 137 for Polygon Mainnet and "chainId": 56 for BSC*

 ## 3.2 Tags

-You can add any tag from the next list to your token.
-Use no more than 3 tags.
+You can add any tag from the list below to your token data.
+You can use up to 3 tags.

 ```json
 "tags":